ferhtaydn/sack/README.md

 > invalid lines are stored in a failure topic to be able to investigate later,
 > also, there is an http layer to post products to http topic that is also consumed by cassandra sink connector to the products table.

+> for the big json products content, you can encode the content with Content-Transfer-Encoding header set to gzip.

 ```
 $ cd confluent-3.0.1